The Varsity Match

 The Varsity Match is an annual rugby union fixture played between the universities of Oxford and Cambridge in England.
-The event began in 1872 with the first men's match, with interruptions only for the two World Wars.
-Since 1921, the game has been played at Twickenham Stadium, London.
-It is normally played in early December.
+The event began in 1872 with the first men's match, with interruptions only for the two World Wars and the COVID-19 pandemic.
+From 1921 to 2023 the game was played at Twickenham Stadium, London and usually took place in early December.
+The game is now played in March and will take place at StoneX Stadium in 2024.

-Following the 140th match in 2022, Oxford have 62 wins, and Cambridge maintain the lead with 64; 14 games have ended in draws.
+Following the 141st match in 2023, Oxford have 62 wins, and Cambridge maintain the lead with 65; 14 games have ended in draws.
 Varsity matches between Oxford and Cambridge are also arranged in various other sports.
-For example, the first recorded water polo match in history was played between Oxford and Cambridge in 1891.

 The women's rugby Varsity Match was first played in 1988 and has taken place at Twickenham on the same day as the men's game since 2015.
 Cambridge won the 2019 match, repeating their 8–5 victory of 2018.